ARMmbed/mbed-os-example-bootloader-blinky/README.md

 Image: .\BUILD\NUCLEO_F429ZI\ARM\mbed-os-example-bootloader.bin
 ```

-### Program bootloader + application
+## Program bootloader and application

 1. Connect your mbed device to the computer over USB.
 1. Copy the binary file to the mbed device.
 1. Press the reset button to start the program.

-You should see the LED of your platform turning on and off.
+The LED on your platform turns on and off.

-### Program application using SD card
+## Program application using SD card

 1. Connect the SD card to your computer.
-1. Copy the application binary (mbed-os-example-bootloader-blinky_application.bin) to the root of the SD Card.
+1. Copy the application binary (mbed-os-example-bootloader-blinky_application.bin) to the root of the SD card.
-1. Remove the SD Card from your PC and plug it into the mbed board
+1. Remove the SD card from your PC, and plug it into the mbed board.
-1. Press the reset button to start the firmware update
+1. Press the reset button to start the firmware update.

-If you have a terminal open you should see the following printed:
+If a terminal is open, the following prints:

 ```
 Firmware update found
 Starting application
 ```

-You should then see the LED of your platform turning on and off.
+You then see the LED on your platform turning on and off.

-### Troubleshooting
+## Troubleshooting

-1. Make sure `mbed-cli` is working correctly and its version is `>1.0.0`
+1. Make sure `mbed-cli` is working correctly and its version is `>1.0.0`.

  ```
  mbed --version
  ```

- If not, you can update it easily:
+ If not, you can update it:

  ```
  pip install mbed-cli --upgrade
  ```

 2. If using Keil MDK, make sure you have a license installed.
-[MDK-Lite](http://www.keil.com/arm/mdk.asp) has a 32KB restriction on code size.
+[MDK-Lite](http://www.keil.com/arm/mdk.asp) has a 32 KB restriction on code size.